rebeccapeltz/eleanor/ProjectNotes.md

 - create a running transcript of the conversation and make it downloadable
 - do my own input word checking to prevent an API call that could end up in an unwanted conversation theme
 - read how the Gemini API has some options that could prevent an unwanted conversation theme
+- how to limit output to 2000 tokens (without this I would run out of tokens and the responses were getting too long)

 ## What's next for Eleanor